MengYuan-UW/YoudenDRM/README.md

 ## Functions
 This package contains the following functions:
 - The Density Ratio Model (`DRM`): a function to fit the DRM.
-- The point estimation of the Youden index and cutoff point (`DRMest`): a function to estimate the Youden index and cutoff point as well as the asymptotic varinace of these estimators.
+- The inference on the Youden index and cutoff point (`Youden`): a function to estimate the Youden index and cutoff point as well as construct their confidence intervals.
-- The confidence intervals for the Youden index and cutoff pount (`DRMci`): a function to construct the confidence intervals for the Youden index and cutoff point.
 - The goodnees-of-fit test for the DRM (`goodnessFit`): a test to check the validity of the DRM with a pre-specified basis function.
 This package also contains a dataset used in [Yuan et al. (2021)](https://onlinelibrary.wiley.com/doi/abs/10.1002/cjs.11600): The Duchenne Muscular Dystrophy (`DMD`).